johnfmcrae/Notes/Git_notes.md

 git commit -a -m <commit message>
 ```

-You can also create a `.gitignore` file if there are any files which you wish to omit from the repository.
+You can also create a `.gitignore` file (see below) if there are any files which you wish to omit from the repository.
 For example, if you want to ignore mac's `.DS_Store` files, then in `.gitignore` you would write,

 ```git
 *.DS_Store